RMPR/rmpr.github.io/_posts/2023-02-21-mosh-behind-nat.md

 If you're not familiar with [mosh](https://mosh.org/) it's essentially SSH but with support for roaming and it works like a charm on slow connections.
-I wanted to access my server which is behind a NAT, but with the current configs it was not straightforward to do so.
-When you first launch mosh, sshd is launched in the background then kills the connection, in order to circumvent that, edit the ssh daemon config file: `/etc/ssh/sshd/config`and modify to add your port line:
+I wanted to access my server which is behind a NAT, but with the default config it was not straightforward to do so.
+When you first launch mosh, sshd is launched in the background then kills the connection, in order to circumvent that, edit the ssh daemon config file: `/etc/ssh/sshd/config` to add the port you want to connect to:

 ```sh
 Port #PORTNUMBER
 ```

-If you want to change the port on a distribution with SELinux enabled, you have to tell SELinux about this change.
+If you have SELinux enabled, you have to tell SELinux about this change.

 ```sh
 semanage port -a -t ssh_port_t -p tcp #PORTNUMBER